 For those of you who don’t fancy getting in the water, Eco Abrolhos has two glass bottom boats on board so you can cruise around on those and ooh and ah at the coral below while you’re nice and dry.

 After a busy day of snorkelling, fishing, wandering around the islands or just napping on the top deck, it’s time for drinks at one of the two bars onboard.
 When the weather is good, head to the top deck and take in the sunset with a drink in hand and a cheese platter or some ceviche, depending on what the fishing crew caught that day.

 History buffs will want to make sure they book themselves on a Discovery Tour with Howard Gray.
-These are so popular they’re all booked out for 2020, so get in quick for a 2021 trip.
+These are so popular they tend to fill up fast, so get in quick for a 2021 trip.
 A teacher, historian and author, Howard knows just about everything there is to know about the islands and particularly about the shipwrecks.
 He is a wealth of knowledge and it’s well worth sitting down and having a chat with him about the islands—even if it’s just so you can score a couple of extra points at Jay’s Very Controversial Quiz Night on the final night.